California Jurors Award $417 Million in the Sixth Talcum Powder Trial

-In the weeks leading up to trial Imerys Talc America Inc. won summary judgement on the claims against it and J&J was able exclude several areas of expert testimony.
-During trial the defense claimed that the statistical association between talcum powder and ovarian cancer was weak citing the difference between statistical correlation and a causal relationship between two factors.
+In the weeks leading up to trial, Imerys Talc America Inc. won summary judgment on the claims against it and J&J was able to exclude several areas of expert testimony.
+During trial, the defense claimed that the statistical association between talcum powder and ovarian cancer was weak citing the difference between statistical correlation and a causal relationship between two factors.

 The Talcum Powder Trials: A Look at Previous Verdicts